North Carolina Mom, Krista Noelle Madden, Charged With Attempted Murder Of Her Infant

 — Patrick (@cahulaan) May 10, 2019

-Sheriff Griffin says that luckily the woman heard the infant crying.
+Sheriff Griffin says that it was lucky that the woman heard the infant crying.

 “We had a female that goes to check her mailbox, and she really believes she hears the faint cries of an infant.
 She summons her husband who is a self-employed grating contractor.
 He arrives in the area and descends into about a 75-foot ravine to find the child along with a car seat over the bank.”